-I wanted to have a fall decoration that would last all season and work for Halloween as well as Thanksgiving.
+I wanted to have a fall decoration that would last all fall season and work for Halloween as well as Thanksgiving.

 And I wanted something with a farmhouse feel.
 No more bright orange, let’s go for black and white and some golds this year.

 So I picked up one of those big orange foam pumpkins at the store and painted it with black chalkboard paint.

 I did not try spray paint, so if anyone reading this has experience using chalkboard spray paint on a fake pumpkin, please share your experience in the comments!

 The idea was to use chalks to write different sayings for the different holidays.
 That way I’d have adorable decorations on my front porch that I could change up with ease.

 A big bonus is that chalk is easy to erase with a damp cloth so you can change your mind as often as you wish.

 Another bonus is that a fake craft pumpkin won’t rot.
 We’ve all experienced or at least observed the stinky mess that comes from a real pumpkin expiring on your porch.

 Of course, that’s not to say I will only use artificial pumpkins from now on.
 I’m afraid my family won’t let me give up on our pumpkin carving traditions so easily.
 Instead of buying several pumpkins for decorations, I might just get one or two for carving and make the rest fake.

 I decided to use orange chalk to write a big “BOO” for Halloween, and white chalk to make a pretty calligraphy “Give Thanks” for Thanksgiving, and a handwritten “Fall” for the rest of the time.